IM-consulting/lv-cap/README.md

 # lv-cap
-NPM package for interfacing with the Common Application Platform for LV Networks (LV-CAP)
+NPM package for interfacing with the Common Application Platform for Low Voltage Networks (LV-CAP)